 After your meet and greet, we ask that you take at least 24 hours to discuss the adoption with your family.
 Adopting a dog is incredibly exciting, but it's also a lifetime commitment that should be thoroughly thought through.

 We offer all of our adopters a two-week foster-to-adopt period.
 This provides you with an opportunity to get to know the dog and to make sure that it's a great match before making things official.
 When you have other animals in your home, it's especially important to ensure that everyone gets along well.
 Our Foster and Adoption Coordinator will check in with you daily to make sure that everything is going well and to answer any questions that you might have.

 Step 7: Making it official!

-If the dog is a great fit and the foster to adopt period has gone well, the adoption contract is signed and it's official!
+If the dog is a great fit and the foster-to-adopt period has gone well, the adoption contract is signed and it's official!
 Our adoption fee is $600 for adult dogs, $700 for puppies (receive a $100 rebate for completing puppy classes with a Certified Professional Dog Trainer.
 Please note we only allow the use of positive reinforcement training methods) and $350 for seniors aged 9+.
-All of our dogs are spayed or neutered, microchipped, up to date with vaccines, de-wormed and treated for fleas prior to adoption.
-While we very rarely 'break-even' on a dog financially, our adoption fee helps offset some of the costs that we incur and helps us support more dogs in need.
+All of our dogs are spayed or neutered, microchipped, up to date with vaccines, de-wormed, and treated for fleas prior to adoption.
+While we very rarely 'break even' on a dog financially, our adoption fee helps offset some of the costs that we incur and helps us support more dogs in need.
 If there are any medical or training needs identified during the foster or foster-to-adopt period, HugABull will provide support and a transition plan for the adoptive family.
 HugABull is also a resource for the lifetime of the dog, and you can contact us at any point for support.